shivannis/xandr-docs-public/xandr-docs/articles/curate/buying-microsoft-video-inventory.md

 ---
-title: Buying Microsoft Video Inventory
+title: Buying Microsoft Video Inventory for Curate
 description: The article describes how the Microsoft video inventory combines the targeting effectiveness of programmatic buying with interactive ad formats.
 It also explains the types and creative specifications of Microsoft video inventory.
 ---